microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 ### Eventing

 Emitting events can be a source of performance issues.
-Image an event with 100 listeners: if the average listener takes 2ms to execute then each `fire` costs 200ms.
+Imagine an event with 100 listeners: if the average listener takes 2ms to execute then each `fire` costs 200ms.
 This slows down your component but isn't in your control.
 A fun exercise is to step into each listener to see what they do or to profile firing.
 This is quite laborious too and therefore you can get a high-level overview via [`EmitterOptions._profName`](https://github.com/microsoft/vscode/blob/cd2381c266c162b144fdab91f91ec49542e07dea/src/vs/base/common/event.ts#L492).
 Do the following

 * When creating your emitter, pass the `_profName`-option. ❗This is dev-time only and MUST NOT be committed
 * Reload or execute the code in questions